chrispaladin7/Ionic_Storage/README.md

 # Ionic_Storage
 Storage data in IndexedDB

+Included in this Ionic React Project
+- Adding data to IndexedDB
+- Ionicons

 ## Prerequisites
 Before you get started, make sure you have the following tools installed on your machine: